How to Host a Hybrid Conference or Event

 Firstly, in-person attendees generally expect speakers to be at the event in person too.
 Being able to physically see, hear and interact with speakers is part and parcel of the event going experience.

 Secondly, having speakers present at an event, interacting with the crowd, will help to create a more engaging experience for virtual attendees.
+They also won’t feel pressured by potentially being on the corner of a screen or accidentally interrupting the presentation if the speaker is personally at the event.

 7. Connect the in person and hybrid audience

-One of the main reasons people attend events is for the networking and social aspects, with the opportunity to make new connections.
+One of the main reasons people attend events is for the networking and social aspects, and to take advantage of the opportunity to make new connections.
+So, we recommend giving some thought to the ways in which you can connect your two separate audiences.

 - Meet and greets - an excellent way of combining your two audiences is to have them attend a meet and greet, setting up a screen to display virtual attendees.
 Video walls are a perfect way of achieving this, as well as apps like Slido.
+Alternatively, you could arrange a ‘speed dating’ style networking event, where in-person and virtual participants can converse one-on-one.
+This helps take pressure away from virtual guests appearing on one big screen, and allow for more personal communication.

 8. Use a roving camera crew